 - a.
-Become familiar with the equipment and its operation - b.
+Become familiar with the equipment and its operation. - b.
 Isolate system electrically - c.
-Before attempting the procedure, ensure the following: - Mechanical handling equipment is available, if required, for handling refrigerant cylinders - All personal protective equipment is available and being used correctly - The recovery process is supervised at all times by a competent person - Recovery equipment and cylinders conform to the appropriate standards - d.
+Before attempting the procedure ensure that: - mechanical handling equipment is available, if required, for handling refrigerant cylinders; - all personal protective equipment is available and being used correctly; - the recovery process is supervised at all times by a competent person; - recovery equipment and cylinders conform to the appropriate standards. - d.
 Pump down refrigerant system, if possible. - e.
 If a vacuum is not possible, make a manifold so that refrigerant can be removed from various parts of the system. - f.
 Ensure the cylinder is situated on the scales before recovery takes place. - g.
-Start the recovery machine and operate in accordance with instructions. - h.
-Do not overfill cylinders (no more than 80% volume liquid charge). - i.
-Never exceed the maximum working pressure of the cylinder. - j.
-When the cylinders have been filled correctly and the process complete, make sure that the cylinders and the equipment are removed from site promptly and all isolation valves on the equipment are closed off. - k.
+Start the recovery machine and operate in accordance with instructions. - b.
+Do not overfill cylinders (no more than 80% volume liquid charge) - Do not exceed the maximum working pressure of the cylinder, even temporarily. - j.
+When the cylinders have been filled correctly and the process completed, make sure that the cylinders and the equipment are removed from site promptly and all isolation valves on the equipment are closed off. - k.
 Recovered refrigerant shall not be charged into another refrigeration system unless it has been cleaned and checked.